 February Mission of the Month – Sanctuary Roof Repairs.
-Indicate your gift on the memo line of your check, marking it
+Indicate your gift on the memo line of your check, marking it “Mission of the Month.”

 March Mission of the Month – One Great Hour of Sharing.
 The theme this year is “Water is life.
 Water is love.
 Let love flow.”
 With your support, 100 families will benefit from the Water Well project, sponsored by the United Church of Christ in Mozambique (UCCM).
 When you give to One Great Hour of Sharing, you invest in the hopeful future of women and girls around the world and serve as co-workers with God to build a just world for all.